rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 pointsInter, cellIdsInter = GetIntersect(obbEarth, pointSun, pointRayTarget)
 ```

 As I explained before, the `pointsInter` variable now holds a `list` of `tuple` objects with the coordinates of each intersection point in order.
 The `cellIdsInter` contains simple `int` entries with the id of the mesh cells that were this but we won't use that information in this step.
 What we will however use is `pointsInter[0]`, i.e., the 1st point that was hit by the ray.

-Note that we consider the `earth` to be a reflective body so we don't care about the following intersection points as the rays that impinge on `earth` are supposed to be reflected entirely.
+> We consider the `earth` to be a reflective body so we don't care about the following intersection points as the rays that impinge on `earth` are supposed to be reflected entirely.

 The rest is super-simple.
 We just use `addLine` and `addPoint` to render the ray that hits the earth and the 1st intersection point, which under default *Options* should appear as yellow.